 THANKS TO DAPPER DAN FOR THEIR SUPPORT OF THE LEAGUE!

-Annual Dapper Dan Steak Feed – Due to Covid19, the Steak Feed was canceled for 2020
+Annual Dapper Dan Steak Feed – Looking forward to 2023!

 A wonderful event to honor and recognize the area’s best youth athletes.
 Thanks to Dapper Dan for their support and another successful banquet!
 Congratulations to all award recipients!
 Each year a Children’s League patient is selected as the Dapper Dan Child of the Year.